k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 - IDs:
   - The data generation flow sends the parent IDs to the child's population flow, based on the parent-child LU schema definition.
   For example, the Address LU table is the child of the Customer LU table.
 It is linked to the Customer LU table via the customer_id field.
 A new customer_id sequence is generated for the Customer LU table.
-The Address' data generation flow gets the **parent_row** as the input, and it maps the parent customer_id in the Address record.
+The Address' data generation flow gets the **parent_row** as the input, and it maps the parent customer_id to the Address record.

   - IDs that are not linked to a parent LU table are populated by the Sequence Actors based on the fields mapped in **TDMSeqSrc2TrgMapping**.